art by Tom Mattel

 Jeani Rector is the Editor of The Horror Zine and you can find her HERE.
 Dean Wild is the Assistant Editor of The Horror Zine and you can find him HERE.
 Christian A. Larsen is our Media Director and you can find him HERE.
 Bruce Memblatt is our Kindle Coordinator and you can find him HERE.

-The Horror Zine does not accept any material that contains adult or sexually explicit content; abuse or harming of women or children; any rape scenes; serial killers; gore for gore's sake; or splatterpunk.
+The Horror Zine does not accept any material that contains adult or sexually explicit content; abuse or harming of women or children; any rape scenes; serial killers; slasher; gore for gore's sake, or splatterpunk.
+We do not accept any religious or political themes.
 We do not accept any submissions written in Olde English, Victorian, or 19th Century styles.
-We also do not accept any fiction told in a diary or letter format.
+We do not accept any submissions told in a diary or letter or journal format, or told entirely as dialogue (someone recounting past events).
+We do not accept fan fiction.

 Email your story as an RTF attachment.
-Formatting is important!
 All must be single spaced, Times New Roman, font 12.
-No paragraph indentions, but one blank space inbetween paragraphs.
-Left justify only, do not justify both borders.
+No paragraph indentions.
+Instead, use spaces inbetween paragraphs.

 Original short stories that are creative and fresh.
-I am not only seeking horror, but also mystery, suspense, science fiction, and most of all, good character development.
+I am seeking not only horror, but mystery, suspense, science fiction, speculative, and most of all, good character development.

 The best story you can submit has a buildup of suspense, and then contains an unexpected and surprising ending, no matter what the subject.